Cancer Genetics and Comparative Genomics Branch Mission

 - Supports a multi-Institute microarray core that performs association and expression studies.

-In summary, the scientists of the Cancer Genetics Branch work in a highly collaborative and multi-disciplinary setting to answer questions regarding the causes, growth patterns, and treatment responses associated with cancer.
+In summary, the scientists of the Cancer Genetics and Comparative Genomics Branch work in a highly collaborative and multi-disciplinary setting to answer questions regarding the causes, growth patterns, and treatment responses associated with cancer.
 We are interested in defining and understanding the functional role of proteins involved in all phases of tumor development and growth for a variety of tumor types.
 Our long-term goal is to see our findings translated to advances in diagnosis and treatment.
 Finally, we utilize state of the art approaches in all phases of our work and we seek to develop and contribute advances in genomic technology to all fields of human health and biology.